 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City of Jennings, Louisiana's basic financial statements.
-The combining and individual nonmajor fund financial statements, schedule of compensation, benefits and other payments to agency head or chief executive officer and the schedule of collections of court costs, fines and fees are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The combining nonmajor fund financial statements, schedule of compensation, benefits and other payments to agency head, the schedule of collections of court costs, fines and fees, and the schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining and individual nonmajor fund financial statements, schedule of collections of court costs, fines and fees are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the combining nonmajor fund financial statements, schedule of compensation, benefits and other payments to agency head and the schedule of collections of court costs, fines and fees and the schedule of expenditures of federal awards are fairly stated, in all material respects, in relation to the basic financial statements as a whole.